CosmicPhoenix171/Darcnia/darcnia-campaign/pcs/nyra-vex.md

 - Thorne reacted with fear when asked about the voice
 - Mission scroll remains sealed until she proves herself
 - Moved into guild barracks (free lodging)

+### Long Rest: Guild Barracks (Night after Scene 7)
+- Location: Guild Crystalia barracks (free bunk; Tessa’s tour; loud snorer two beds over).
+- Effects (5e):
+  - Hit Points restored to 8/8.
+  - Conditions cleared.
+  - Hit Dice available: 1/1 (regained on long rest; total 1d8).
+  - Lucky (Wayfarer) points restored to 3.
+  - Heroic Inspiration refreshed (Resourceful): set to 1.
+  - Reset any expended class features and abilities.
+- Dream fragment: In half-sleep, a cool light fractures like crystal; a whisper crosses the cracks — “Do not look away.”
+The crest warms; a faint heartbeat under stone.
+Nyra wakes with the sense the Heart Plaza statue was listening.